PatrickFidek/YQRPlates/README.md

 >  - Restaurant owners have access to a custom dashboard that provides accurate customer statistics relating to their restaurant details.
 The dashboard allows owners to see how many customers’ preferences align with their restaurant details.
 The preference categories that customers can use to filter their suggestions correspond to the categories of information restaurant owners provide about their restaurants.
 The numbers displayed on the dashboard are produced by comparing how many customers’ preferences match the restaurant owner’s details for each category.
 > - When restaurant owners go to update their restaurant details, the software application will show the current information provided about the restaurant.
 The listed information will update accordingly if the owner changes any of the values from what is currently saved.
 Correctly displaying the information allows restaurant owners to see what is currently being shown to customers and updating the list to reflect any changes made lets owners know their changes have been saved and applied.
 >
-> 4.2.2: Time Efficiency
+> 3.2.2: Time Efficiency
 >
-> 4.2.2.1: Customer
+> 3.2.2.1: Customer
 > - When using the suggestion generator, YQR Plates will provide restaurant suggestions to customers in a timely fashion after preferences are submitted.
 If no preferences are selected, the software application will promptly suggest a random suggestion from the list of restaurants.
 When preferences are selected, they will be efficiently compared with restaurant details and a random restaurant will be suggested from the list of matching restaurants.
 If customers are unhappy with the suggestion, they can continually use the generator in a rapid manner to receive multiple suggestions in a matter of seconds.
 > - Customers can view a list of all the available restaurants on YQR Plates.
 If customers utilize the available filters such as food type or location, the list will be filtered and updated in a timely manner.
 Customers can select restaurants from the list to view more detailed information about the restaurants.
 After selection, the restaurant's details including the menu and available promotions will be displayed without delay.
 >
-> 4.2.2.2: Restaurant Owner
+> 3.2.2.2: Restaurant Owner
 > - If a restaurant owner needs to update the details of their restaurant, they can go to their profile to view and edit their current information.
 When selecting edit, a form will be made available to the owner, allowing them to edit as many details as needed at one time.
 Following submission the updated details will immediately be reflected under the restaurant owner’s profile.
 The changes will also be promptly reflected in the restaurant listings for customers to view.
 > - When restaurant owners navigate to their custom dashboard, the categorical statistics for their restaurant will be available upon the initial page rendering.
 The statistics will update in real-time if customers modify their preferences, resulting in a change to the restaurant owner’s data.
 The continuous availability of categorical statistics allows restaurant owners to maintain visibility into how their restaurant is meeting customers’ wants or needs.
 >
-> 4.2.3: Robustness
+> 3.2.3: Robustness
 >
-> 4.2.3.1: Customer
+> 3.2.3.1: Customer
 > - If a customer enters invalid credentials when signing in to the YQR Plates application, the software application will provide a descriptive error message.
 The error message informs the customer that the credentials entered are invalid which prompts the customer to try signing in again.
 In addition to providing an error message to the customer, the software application will maintain the customer's input to prevent the customer from having to re-enter their email.
 > - If a customer tries to view the dashboard or use the suggestion generator with preferences before signing in, the software application will not freeze or display a blank page.
 Instead, the customers will be prompted to log in or create an account.
-> 4.2.3.2: Restaurant Owner
+> 3.2.3.2: Restaurant Owner
 > - When uploading a file, the website will provide a descriptive error message if a restaurant owner uploads a file that is too big or incompatible with the site.
 The website will not crash and will display an error message indicating the exact issue to the user.
 The message will also provide the correct file type and size, allowing them to correct their error on the next attempt.
 > - As restaurant owners create an account and provide their restaurant’s details, the form will perform data validation on all user input.
 Logical checks will be used to enforce certain data restrictions such as appropriate email formatting and dollar values in the price range fields.
 Similar validation will also be performed on the form for adding promotions to ensure start and end dates are valid.
 An error message will be displayed if any data entered is incorrect, allowing the user to fix any mistakes.
+### 4.0: Functional Requirements Specification
 >
-> 5.0: Functional Requirements Specification
+> 4.1: Use Use Case Diagrams
 >
-> 5.1: Use Use Case Diagrams
->
-> 5.1.1: Customer
+> 4.1.1: Customer
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/CustomerUseCase.png)
 >
-> 5.1.2: Restuarant Owner
+> 4.1.2: Restuarant Owner
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/RestaurantOwnerUseCase.png)
 >
-> 5.2.2:
+> 4.2.2:
 >
-> 5.2.1: View Menus of Perfect Match Restaurants
+> 4.2.1: View Menus of Perfect Match Restaurants
 > ![image]()
 >
-> 5.2.2: Update Restaurant’s Menu
+> 4.2.2: Update Restaurant’s Menu
 >
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/UpdateMenuActivityDiagram.jpg)
->
-> 6.0: Software Design
+### 5.0: Software Design
->
-> 6.1: MVC Architecture
+> 5.1: MVC Architecture
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/MVCDiagram.png)
 > - Laravel, the Web framework selected for the YQR Plates software application, incorporates the Model View Controller (MVC) architecture style which supported the development of YQR Plates following the MVC structure and provided two main benefits.
 The first benefit of the MVC architecture style for YQR Plates is that it separates the concerns or responsibilities of the three components.
 For example, the responsibility of the Models is to manage the access to and updates of YQR Plates’ data which provides important information for the application related to the various restaurants.
 The responsibility of the Views is to display the data of interest to customers and restaurant owners via clean graphical interfaces according to updates prompted by user interaction.
 For example, after a customer inputs personal restaurant preferences regarding food type, price point, restaurant type, and location within Regina, the View displays a clean dashboard showing how many restaurants match the input criteria.
 Lastly, the responsibility of Controllers is to handle system behavior, such as interaction with YQR Plates customers or restaurant owners, and decision-making to quickly process requests.
 For example, the Upload Restaurant Controller receives input regarding an owner’s restaurant and updates the Model with the restaurant owner’s information.
 The Controller may also receive a request from a customer for restaurant suggestions and after querying the Model, it will update the View accordingly.
 This separation of concerns or strong cohesion benefits YQR Plates because it allows the three components to be developed and maintained separately.
 Also, since the user interface code is decoupled from the rest of the code, maintainability is increased as Views can be easily added, removed, or updated without impacting the rest of the code.
 The second benefit of the MVC architecture style to YQR Plates is that it ensures consistency is maintained between the Views and the Model.
 Whenever the Model is updated with new or changing restaurant data, the Views will reflect these changes accordingly.
 For example, if a restaurant owner adds, deletes, or updates a promotion and/or their restaurant information, all Views will be consistent with each other when displaying data relating to any change.
 This guarantee of consistency ensures the correctness of YQR Plates since the Views will accurately display the current state of the Model.
 >
-> 6.2 Observer and Simple Factory Design Patterns
+> 5.2 Observer and Simple Factory Design Patterns
 >
-> 6.2.1 Simple Factory Design Pattern
+> 5.2.1 Simple Factory Design Pattern
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/FactoryPattern.drawio.png)
 >
-> 6.2.2 Observer Design Pattern
+> 5.2.2 Observer Design Pattern
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/PreferenceObserver.png)
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/RestaurantObserver.png)
 >
-> 6.3 Whole Software Class Diagram
+> 5.3 Whole Software Class Diagram
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/ClassDiagram.png)
+### 6.0 Software Implementation
+> 6.1 Top-level Structure of the Code Within the Web Framework
 >
-> 7.0 Software Implementation
->
-> 7.1 Top-level Structure of the Code Within the Web Framework
->
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/MVCCode.png)
 >
-> 7.2 Deployment Diagram
+> 6.2 Deployment Diagram
 >
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/DeploymentDiagram.jpg)
->
-> 8.0 Technical Documentation
+### 7.0 Technical Documentation
->
-> 8.1 Programming Languages
+> 7.1 Programming Languages
-> -CSS: Added consistent and engaging style to our web pages.
+> - CSS: Added consistent and engaging style to our web pages.
 Laravel leverages stylesheets stored in its public folder, which then links to our blade (web page) files.
 > - HTML: Used to structure all of our web pages.
 HTML is incorporated into Laravel’s front-end development environment.
 JavaScript: Used to handle form validation as well as utilizing AJAX requests to load data dynamically e.g. incorrect form entry does not disrupt the user experience.
 > - PHP: The central language that Laravel is built upon.
 PHP gives function to Laravel’s controller methods, routes, and models.
 PHP handles our many form submissions as well as user authentication.
 > - SQL: Used to make queries regarding users, owners, restaurants, and preferences via its interaction with the database.
 >
-> 8.2 Software Tools and Environments
+> 7.2 Software Tools and Environments
 > - A2 Hosting: The web hosting provider we subscribed to features a portal that granted us administrative access to cPanel and PhpMyAdmin.
 > - Apache: Hosts YQR Plates and handles web server requests with stability and reliability.
 > - cPanel: Provided us with an efficient and understandable interface to manage domain and ssh settings, database users and permissions, and server management.